- Six Week Beginner's Series -

 - Slow Flow -

 Slow Flow Vinyasa is a slower pace class, mindfully movements connected with the breath, while holding poses longer than a traditional vinyasa flow.
 You will be guided through each Asana slowly and mindfully.
 Transitions between and longer held poses are intentionally linked to the breath.
 This slower paced class allows time to explore the postures while cultivating strength, flexibility, balance and calm.
-This class allows you to explore your edge and will stretch and lengthen muscles with a gentle approach.
+This class allows you to explore deepening your postures and will strengthen and lengthen muscles with a gentle approach.
 Slow Flow is all about slowing down and concentrating on your mind-body connection.

 - Yin Yoga -